 The Cast of Characters of Edinburgh Castle

-There have been some fascinating characters that makeup Edinburgh Castle’s history.
+There have been some fascinating characters that fill Edinburgh Castle’s history.
 Let’s delve into their stories.

 Saint Margaret (1045 to 1093)

 Margaret was an English princess.
 Born and raised in exile in Hungary, she returned to England aged about 10.
-Forced to flee after the Norman invasion of 1066, she took refuge at the Scottish court.
+She was forced to flee after the Norman invasion of 1066 and took refuge at the Scottish court.
 Margaret and King Malcolm III (known as Canmore) were married in 1070; she was the mother of three Kings of Scotland.

 Margaret was a very pious Christian known for her many charitable works.
 She has been credited for having a civilizing influence on her husband Malcolm, who was illiterate, by reading him narratives from the bible.
 She instigated religious reform and is attributed to several substantial changes to the Church of Scotland.
 With her husband and her sons’ upbringing, she emphasized that they should be just and holy rulers, which influenced many generations of Scottish rule.